nnance/graphql-gateway/README.md

 Import the example services [dashboard](./grafana-dashboard.json).

+## Known bugs
+- [ ] GraphQLError: Field "User.blogs" already exists in the schema.
+It cannot also be defined in this type extension.
+- [ ] Metrics don't return to zero levels without a restart

 ## Future improvements

 - [x] Merge remote schemas with local schemas to avoid duplication.
 - [x] Build schema refresh logic in schema loader such that schemas can be refreshed at a specified interval.
 - [ ] Use a service discover tool like Consul to register each service and have the gateway use it.
 - [x] Create Docker compose file to make running services easier
+- [ ] Fix bug with
+- [ ] Configure apollo-link-retry for retries and client load balancing
+- [ ] Use apollo-link-retry for schema stitching to manage retries and back offs
 - [ ] Dockerize each service and provide a Kubernetes deployable example with infrastructure.  ie: Consule & Envoy.